pce-uw-jscript400/w6-frontend-to-backend/README.md

 ## Instructions & Guiding Questions

-- [ ] Start both your frontend server and your backend server.
+- [X] Start both your frontend server and your backend server.
 Then try copying the code below into the web console.
   ```js
   fetch('http://localhost:5000/api/users')
     .then(res => res.json())
     .then(console.log)
   ```

 * **Question:** What error do you get?
-Why?
+Why?'

 * **Your Answer:**
+CORs error.
+It's a security check because we don't want to openly allow servers to ask separate browsers for information or send requests.
+Because we have a separate server for the backend than the frontend, need to mark our backend server as an allowed actor to request info.

 ---

-- [ ] To get around this issue, we need to explicitly allow for requests to come from `localhost:3000`.
+- [x] To get around this issue, we need to explicitly allow for requests to come from `localhost:3000`.
 To do so, we will use the [cors](https://www.npmjs.com/package/cors) package.
 Install `cors` on the _backend server_ and whitelist `localhost:5000`.

 * **Question:** Try your request again.
 What error do you get?
 Why?

 * **Your Answer:**
+Now getting a 401 because not logged in.
+This is coming from the middleware which checks to see if the user isLoggedIn, which checks for their token.
+If there is not a token in the request, a 401 error is returned

 ---

-- [ ] In `App.js`, we have created our `loginUser()` method.
+- [x] In `App.js`, we have created our `loginUser()` method.
 Try invoking that function through the frontend, inspecting what is outputted.

 ---

-- [ ] We now want to try and login the user when they hit submit.
+- [x] We now want to try and login the user when they hit submit.
 Add the following to your `loginUser()` method:
   ```js
   fetch('http://localhost:5000/api/login', {
     body: JSON.stringify(user),